Electric cars: my first time behind the wheel

 EVs have motors not engines (of course!) so they’re all automatics.
-I’d only driven an automatic once – on holiday in the US 10 years ago – so my first trip got off to a slow start as I sat in the driver’s seat, anxiously searching on my phone to remind myself what the letters on the gear stick (P,R, N, and D) stand for.
-(Yes, it’s laughable that I had to look this up, but for the record it’s Parking, Reverse, Neutral, and Drive.)
+I’d only driven an automatic once, in the US 10 years ago, so my first trip got off to a slow start as I anxiously asked Google for help with the “gear” letters.
+(It’s laughable that I had to look this up, but for the record it’s Parking, Reverse, Neutral, and Drive.)

-This little episode sums up my first encounter with an EV perfectly.
-I was nervous and unprepared.
-But it’s testament to how easy they are that 3 or 4 drives later, I’m a convert.
+This little episode sums up my first encounter with an EV perfectly: I was nervous and unprepared.
+It’s testament to how easy they are that 3 or 4 drives later I’m a convert.

 It turns out that 2 pedals are (predictably) much simpler than 3.
-Plus, without a clutch to worry about, you wave goodbye to stalling, or any embarrassing crunching of the gears.
-In short: I’m a MUCH better driver when I’m behind the wheel of an EV.
+Plus, without a clutch to worry about, you can wave goodbye to stalling, or any embarrassing crunching of the gears.
+In short, I’m a far better driver when I’m behind the wheel of an automatic.